nezahatkorkmaz/nezahatkorkmaz/README.md

 - 👯 I’m looking to collaborate with diligent individuals who will help expand and improve my projects and repositories with open-source code.
 - 🤔 I’m looking for help with finding more resources to do further artificial intelligence applications.
 - 📫 How to reach me: Connect with me on [linkedn](https://www.linkedin.com/in/nezahat-korkmaz/)
-- 😄 Pronouns: she/her
-- ⚡Fact about me: Im an IEEE member 💙

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)